zeanrivera/Paper/papergradle.md

  * ### `genSpigotSrgs`:

     This task is essential to our build process.
-This task tasks as input the SRG files created from the `genSrgs` task, as well as the
+This task takes as input the SRG files created from the `genSrgs` task, as well as the
     CSRG files Spigot uses, and creates SRG mappings to and from SRG and Spigot, and to and from MCP and Spigot.
 This is how we are able to accomplish this at all.
-This task is totally automated from based on the `genSrgs` task, so it really shouldn't require any fiddling with on Minecraft version upgrades.
+This task is totally automated from the `genSrgs` task, so it really shouldn't require any fiddling with during Minecraft version upgrades.

  * ### `decompileVanillaJar`: